-Applicants for admission to the Master of Divinity program of BSK are required to have a bachelor’s degree from an accredited college or university in the United States, or proof of an equivalent degree from a foreign university.
+Applicants for admission to the Master of Divinity program of BSK are required to have a bachelor’s degree from an accredited college or university in the United States or proof of an equivalent degree.
 Admission is based on a total profile (undergraduate GPA, personal information submitted, letters of recommendation and interviews).
 A minimum grade point average of 2.5 overall and 3.0 in your major is normally required.

 How do I apply for admission to BSK?

-You may download an application and send it to the Office of Admissions, Baptist Seminary of Kentucky, 400 E. College Street Box 358, Georgetown, KY 40324.
+Please visit this page to apply online.
+You may also download an application and send it to the Office of Admissions, Baptist Seminary of Kentucky, 400 E. College Street Box 358, Georgetown, KY 40324.
 Please include the $35 non-refundable application fee as well as your autobiographical account with your application.
 Transcripts from all institutions of higher education which you have attended should be sent directly to Baptist Seminary of Kentucky.
 Three letters of reference (forms can be downloaded from the application page) should also be sent directly to the Office of Admissions from (1) a minister from your home or current church; (2) a church member, family member of peer; and (3) a professor or supervisor.
 You will also need to schedule an interview with the Office of Admissions.